al6x/nim/web/readme.md

 Not supported, you need to do it yourself.

 - Use Browser fetch pooling technic and check for update say every 3 sec.
-- Implement the `Transport` interface with WebSocket, currently the Transport uses `fetch`.
+- Implement the `Transport` interface in `transport.ts` with WebSocket, currently the Transport uses `fetch`.
 - Use separate WebSocket pusher process, written as separate Nim process or with Redis or something like that.